Fact checkedFact Checked

 PrimeShred is a highly potent appetite suppressant that speeds up weight loss by targeting the entire body’s fat reserves.
 It works through thermogenesis, where the body produces heat to burn the fat.
 It also targets the fat hormones to keep the body from weight gain.

-• Help utilize fat reserves to lose weight healthfully
+• Help utilize fat reserves to promote weight loss healthfully

-• It curbs your appetite and boosts metabolism
+• It curbs your appetite and boosts your metabolism

 • Better sleep